awslabs/aws-shell/README.rst

 Shorthand Auto Completion
 -------------------------

-The AWS Shell can also fill in an example of the shorthand syntax used for various AWS CLI options:
+The aws-shell can also fill in an example of the shorthand syntax used for various AWS CLI options:

 .. image:: https://cloud.githubusercontent.com/assets/368057/11823453/e95d85da-a328-11e5-8b8d-67566eccf9e3.png